pkb/obsidian-extensions-list/plugins/pexels-banner.md

 categories:
 - '[[categories/Appearence|Appearence]]'
 description: Apply an image from various sources as a banner to your notes.
-downloads: 5849
+downloads: 9801
 mobile: true
 number: 1902
-stars: 61
+stars: 74
 title: Pixel Banner
 type: plugin
-updated: '2024-12-18T01:08:36'
+updated: '2025-01-07T12:00:46'
 url: https://github.com/jparkerweb/pixel-banner
-version: 2.13.2
+version: 2.19.0
 ---

 %% README_START %%

 # 🚩 Pixel Banner for Obsidian

-Pixel Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using the Pexels/Pixabay APIs, direct URLs, or folder-specific settings.
+Pixel Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using various images providers APIs, direct URLs, or local images with folder-specific settings supported.
 Enhance your note-taking experience with visually appealing headers that provide context and improve the overall aesthetics of your notes.

 ### Maintained by
 <a href="https://www.equilllabs.com">